 What we did not realize was that these movies were filmed in a very small area.
 Monument Valley is not huge.
 We toured it in about an hour to an hour and a half.
 So, these expansive Western classics where John Wayne rides his horse for days?
 Yep.
 That all occurs in about a couple square miles of Arizona and Utah desert.

-Monument Valley Tours
+Monument Valley in Arizona Tours

 Since we were with Adventures by Disney, we went on a previously arranged tour with Goulding’s Lodge and Tours.
 Goulding’s has an interesting story behind it.